midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 There is also a so-called "computational interpretation", an operational sematics which is (can be) defined by a Rust (or other) implementation.

-**Open Question: where does the DApp get the circuit's ZKIR code?**
+**D. Major Open Question: where does the DApp get the circuit's ZKIR code?**
 A deployed contract in the ledger contains a map from circuit names to verifier keys (vk).
 We need a way to also map a contract address and circuit name to the ZKIR code for the circuit.
 We will potentially need to get the prover key (see below) as well.